pkgjs/parseargs/README.md

 console.log({ logfile, color });
 ```

-Example usage showing negated options, and when option use multiple times then last one wins.
+Example usage showing negated options, and when an option is used
+multiple ways then last one wins.

 ```console
 $ node negate.js